- 2 Minutes to read

 Set up Double Opt-in with the Email Channel

 With double opt-in, the subscriber signs up on a website and then receives an automated system message that they must use to confirm their subscription.
-This article describes how to set up a registration process with the double opt-in method.
+This article describes setting up a registration process with the double opt-in method.

 General Information